Marketing Insights Report

 Segmentation and personas

-Working with the client, we identified three target markets to focus on, and created personas for each of them.
+Working with the client, we identified three target market segments to focus on, and created personas for each of them.
 A persona is a description of a hypothetical customer that represents one market segment.
 Although you could describe a market segment just in terms of demographics or psychographics - 50-something female empty nesters, for example - adding a name, a face, and some personal details makes it much easier to see things from the customer's perspective, which is key in a customer-centric marketing approach.

 User testing and survey

-Having identified the target customers, we recruited people from of the market segments to look over the website for the client's course and respond to some questions about it.
+Having identified the target customers, we recruited people from the market segments to look over the website for the client's course and respond to some questions about it.
 Overall, they felt the website focused more on selling than informing - too much pitching, not enough details about what the course involves.
 To better understand what was creating the sales pitch vibe, and how to avoid it, we conducted a follow-up survey with a new set of consumers.
 The results of the survey suggested that for this kind of service, authenticity really resonates with consumers.

 Pulling together all the work done up to that point, we identified four messaging goals for the client: